Introduction

 It is vital in your daily life.
 However, it is compulsory to maintain the floor drain.
 However, some issues regarding floor drains are;

-• Food material and hairs stuck in the floor drain mainline.
+- Food material and hair are stuck in the floor drain mainline.

-• Highly viscous material stuck inside the channel.
+- Highly viscous material is stuck inside the channel.

 Necessary Materials and Their Characteristics for Floor Drains